Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 🍃 Starting From Tiny Seeds Or Supermarket Cuttings

-Thyme seeds are tiny specs that can wash away if you handle them carelessly.
-Starting from seed gives you the healthiest long-term plant, but rooting a fresh cutting is faster.
-To root a cutting, trim a fresh green stem at a 45-degree angle and place it in plain water until white roots appear, usually within 10 to 14 days.
-To start from seed, place two or three seeds into a rockwool cube soaked to pH 5.5 first.
+Thyme seeds are tiny specks that wash away if you handle them carelessly.
+Seed gives the healthiest long-term plant, whereas a rooted cutting gets you there faster.
+For a cutting, trim a fresh green stem at a 45-degree angle and stand it in plain water until white roots appear, usually within 10 to 14 days.
+For seed, press two or three into a rockwool cube pre-soaked at pH 5.5.

 Good propagation containers include: